Andrew Jenkins (music executive)

+Married to Australian Lynette Laming, former Miss Australia, high profile Property consultant and mother of 3 including Natasha Oakley, influencer and Co-founder of Monday Swimwear.

 Career

 Andrew Jenkins began working for Polygram in the UK in 1981.
 He became general manager and senior director of Polydor Records until 1993.
 Jenkins worked with BMG-published artists Bee Gees and the Cure during that time.

 BMG Music Publishing International

 Jenkins joined BMG Music Publishing International in 1993 as vice president.
 He was promoted to president, BMG Music Publishing International in 2005.
 His signings included Alanis Morissette, Mosaic, Pete Townshend/The Who, The Cure, Robert Plant, Leiber & Stoller and Tom Waits.

 Recognition

 Andrew Jenkins was listed in the Billboard 2018 International Power Players, along with UMPG executives Alexandra Lioutikoff, Mike McCormack, and Jackie Alway.
 Jenkins was recognized for his work with the Chinese company Tencent and re-signed agreements with Tom Waits, Kathleen Brennan, and Bee Gees Robin and Maurice Gibb's estate.

 In September 2019, Jenkins was awarded the AMPAL Award for Outstanding Contribution to Music Publishing.